Overview

 Benefit to Practice: Our investigative team was awarded the ELIS Research Fund.
 Embarking on a Practitioner Inquiry honed our skills in classroom research.
 The opportunity to present our findings at the ELIS Conference 2015 was priceless.
 The discussions with fellow educators on how we could further refine our existing assessment practices were truly enriching.

-The full list of Practitioner Inquiry projects can be found here.
+The list of Practitioner Inquiry projects conducted over the past five years can be found here.